-Blue Oak BBQ Facebook
+[Courtesy of Blue Oak BBQ Facebook]

 Best Chicken Wings in New Orleans | Top Restaurants for Chicken Wings in NOLA

 Just like ribs, crawfish, and hamburgers, chicken wings are highly satisfying.
 There's something about eating with your hands that feels so right, and we won't judge you for licking your fingers.
-The best part about saucey chicken wings is that you often get to choose between flavors making for one highly customizable meal.
+The best part about saucy chicken wings is that you often get to choose between flavors making for one highly customizable meal.
 From sweet to sour to blazing hot, there's no end to the flavor options.

 These local restaurants may not be the only ones in New Orleans serving chicken wings, but they are quite possibly the best.
 Get ready to chicken out for chicken wings.

-Where to Get Wings in New Orleans
+10 Places for Wings in New Orleans

 1. Hooters

-Multiple Locations, hootersoflouisiana.com
+hootersoflouisiana.com

 Hooters [Courtesy of Hooters of Louisiana Facebook]

-Hooters also has a big menu of burgers, sandwiches, tenders, teasers, salads, and seafood.
+If you don't visit on Wednesday for their discount "Wingsday" or wish to try something different, Hooters also has a big menu of burgers, sandwiches, tenders, teasers, salads, and seafood.
 The Snow Crab Legs are great for dinner.
 The menu describes the crab legs as, "This is how Hooters does upscale."

-3. Chicken & Watermelon
+2. Chicken & Watermelon

 Chicken & Watermelon [Courtesy of Chicken & Watermelon Facebook]